-For example, in Sweden wind power is competing with nature conservation, because it is primarily offshore banks with high natural value that have been considered technically most appropriate for the construction of wind farms.
-This is also true in Estonia and Latvia as banks are good for erecting OSW facilities, but represent at the same time some of the best habitats for fish and other marine species as pointed out by representatives of environment and fishing sector.
+For example, wind power is competing with nature conservation in Sweden, because it is primarily offshore banks with high natural value that have been considered technically most appropriate for the construction of wind farms.
+This is also true in Estonia and Latvia as banks are good for erecting OSW facilities, but represent at the same time some of the best habitats for fish and other marine species as pointed out by representatives of environment and fishing sectors.
 Furthermore, wave power is currently also being researched in the case study area.
-Wave power in the Baltic Sea has been estimated as having good potential ability to be commercially utilised, albeit in a longer perspective.
+Wave power in the Baltic Sea has been estimated as having good potential ability to be commercially utilised 1, albeit in a longer perspective.

-Offshore energy often gets attention due to conflicts with local communities (preserving local heritage) and fisheries (offshore wind energy can have negative impacts to fisheries).
-Due to specifics of deployment (comparatively large territory plus safety zone around wind farms and cable connections with on-shore grid required) offshore wind facilities are not always welcome in the context of national defence interests either.
+Offshore energy often gets attention due to conflicts with local communities (preserving local heritage) and fisheries (offshore wind energy can have negative impacts on fisheries).
+Due to specifics of deployment (comparatively large territory plus safety zone around wind farms and cable connections with on-shore grid required, potential interference with the radar systems) offshore wind facilities are not always welcome in the context of national defence interests either.